-Lilian Georgopoulou is Deputy Chief Issuer Relations Officer at Athens Exchange Group.
+Mrs. Georgopoulou is the Deputy Chief Listings Officer at the Athens Exchange Group.

-Before joining the Group in 2022, she held the post of Senior Investment Specialist at BNP Paribas Asset Management in London.
-She had begun her career in the City at Deutsche Bank, before going on to work at the London Stock Exchange, where she was responsible for the development of the bond market.
+Mrs. Georgopoulou joined ATHEX in October 2022, from BNP Paribas Investment Management in London where she was a Senior Investment Specialist.
+She started her career in the City of London at Deutsche Bank and then worked for several years at the London Stock Exchange, leading the development of the fixed income market.

-She also led various ESG initiatives and spearheaded the launch of the Green Bond segment.
-Ms. Georgopoulou has over 14 years of investment experience in international capital markets, having built an extensive network of contacts with major investment houses.
+She also led various ESG initiatives and spearheaded the launch of the Green Bond segment at LSE.
+Lillian has over 14 years of investment experience in international capital markets, having built an extensive network across investment banks and institutional investors.

-Ms. Georgopoulou has a BSc in Economics from University College London and an M.Phil in Finance from Judge Business School, University of Cambridge.
-She also holds the CFA Certificate in ESG Investing and the CFA Certificate in Climate and Investing.
-Ms. Georgopoulou was born and raised in Athens.
+Lillian has a BSc in Economics from UCL (University College London), and an M.Phil in Finance from Judge Business School, University of Cambridge.
+She is also a holder of the CFA Certificate in ESG Investing and the CFA Certificate in Climate and Investing.
+Lillian was born and raised in Athens.